Prohibited Messaging Practices: How to Stay Safe + Compliant

 However, there are cases where messages intended for a recipient within the same country are routed through international carriers before returning to the original country.

-This process, known as grey routing, is typically used to reduce messaging costs and sometimes bypass certain telecom regulations.
+This process, known as grey routing, is typically used to reduce messaging costs and, in some cases, to bypass certain telecom regulations.

 While grey routing isn’t entirely illegal, it does violate specific telecom regulations designed to prevent the misuse of messaging systems.
-Messages sent through a grey route could result in a penalty of $10 per message
+Messages sent through a grey route may incur a $10 penalty per message

 Ensure that each phone number follows a singular delivery route.
-Dynamic routing to bypass spam blocking mechanisms is prohibited and can lead to the disabling of messaging campaigns.
+Dynamic routing to bypass spam-blocking mechanisms is prohibited and may result in the disabling of messaging campaigns.

 Message senders must ensure that any website links in their messages represent the sender’s identity and are not meant to deceive or harm recipients.
-The shortened link must be associated with the sender’s dedicated domain or IP address when using URL shorteners
+When using URL shorteners, the shortened link must be associated with the sender’s dedicated domain or IP address

-Avoid including URLs in messages that redirect through multiple layers, as this can obscure the final destination and result in immediate suspension of services.
+Avoid including URLs in messages that redirect through multiple layers, as this can obscure the final destination and result in immediate service suspension.

 Other common mistakes to avoid in SMS compliance

-• Accurate records of all consents and opt-outs are essential for compliance.
-Proper documentation is necessary for legal disputes and audits, and it ensures that businesses can demonstrate adherence to TCPA regulations.
+4. Accurate records of all consents and opt-outs are essential for compliance.
+Proper documentation is necessary for legal disputes and audits, and it helps businesses demonstrate compliance with TCPA regulations.

-Note: This information is sourced from the CTIA Messaging Guidelines and TCPA Compliance
+Note: This information is sourced from the CTIA Messaging Guidelines and TCPA Compliance.
+Many prohibited messaging practices also stem from poor recordkeeping and weak consent management.

 These restrictions are in place to protect consumers from harmful, misleading, or offensive content.